peter-hunt/petermath/README.md

 ### Planned Structures
 - Functions: factorial, ceil, floor, sgn, modulo, exp (construction only).
 - Piecewise functions with binary search optimization for given values;
+- An implementation of set theory to support and organize statements and solutions in a much more systematic manner;
+- `Statement` class with equations and inequalities:
+  - Equality and solving equations;
-- Equations and inequality structures.
+  - Inequality structures.
 See designer notes below for more information.
+- `Set` class with `Interval`, `FiniteSet`, `Union`, `Integer`, `Rational`, `Real`, and `Complex`;
+- Contraints like domain sets and intervals to feed into statements;
+- `Sum` and `Prod` for discrete operations.

 ### Planned Functionalities
+- Supporting Fraction/Decimal interactions and support better.
+See designer notes below for more information;
+- Set theory as a class and supporting set theory concepts;
+- Solving equations and inequalities;
 - Limit and integral evaluation with function to construct or evaluate;
 - The series of factor/combine functions to factor `Add`, `Mul` and combine `Ln`/`Log`, trigs and so on;
 - Fraction operations: